citrus-thunder/clisharp/readme.md

 // Begins the Shell Read-Evaluate-Print loop process. s.Run();
 ```
-A Shell can run any method with an `Action<string[]>` compatible signature, so adding a function can also look something like this:
+A ShellFunction can invoke any method with an `Action<string[]>` compatible signature, so creating a ShellFunction can also look something like this:
 ```csharp
 // ...
 s.AddFunction("greet")